Cornwall gardens and historic houses

 Trerice – Trerice’s Elizabethan Manor House and pretty gardens remain largely as they were in their heyday.
-Renown for its tranquility, discover tudor games and artefacts or join one of the living history days to find out what it really was like to be an Elizabethan in Cornwall.
+Renowned for its tranquillity, discover Tudor games and artefacts or join one of the living history days to find out what it really was like to be an Elizabethan in Cornwall.
 Bowling green, informal garden and Cornish orchard (National Trust).
 Kestle Mill, near Newquay TR8 4PG

-The Japanese Garden and Bonsai Nursery – Beautiful 2 acre Japanese garden including a water garden and zen garden planted with Japanese maples, ornamental grasses and bamboo.
-Bonsai starter kits and ornaments on sale in the further one acre nursery.
+The Japanese Garden and Bonsai Nursery – Beautiful 2-acre Japanese garden including a water garden and zen garden planted with Japanese maples, ornamental grasses and bamboo.
+Bonsai starter kits and ornaments are on sale in the Further One Acre Nursery.
 Open all year.
 St.Mawgan Village, Nr Newquay, TR8 4ET

 Tregothnan Estate – The home of English flowers and English tea, Tregothnan is committed to only growing and supplying English products including tea and herbal infusions, jam from the orchard produce, honey from the estate bees and charcoal and wood products from the woodlands.
 The estate and tea plantation is only open for private garden visits or an Annual Charity Garden Weekend.
 Tresillian, Truro TR2 4AN

-Pine Lodge Gardens at Pinetum Park – A pinetum arboretum, waterfalls, ponds, shrubberies, a formal garden, a cottage garden, Japanese garden, lake and 3 acre winter garden with over 6,000 species of rare and unusual plants, all labelled.
-Many species available in the nursery.
+Pine Lodge Gardens at Pinetum Park – A pinetum arboretum, waterfalls, ponds, shrubberies, a formal garden, a cottage garden, a Japanese garden, a lake and a 3-acre winter garden with over 6,000 species of rare and unusual plants, all labelled.
+Many species are available in the nursery.
 Tearooms and farm shop.
 St Austell PL25 3RQ

 Eden Project – Cornwall’s eco project bringing to life world climates, horticulture, food, art and music.
-Giant biomes house a jungle rainforest and sub-tropical plants along with a Mediterranean biome and a ‘Core’ centre for eduction.
+Giant biomes house a jungle rainforest and sub-tropical plants, along with a Mediterranean biome and a ‘Core’ centre for education.
 Seasonal events and activities include summer concerts and a winter ice rink.
 Bodelva, PL24 2SG

 Pencarrow House – Historic Pencarrow with its 50 acres of parkland include Grade II listed formal gardens complete with a rock garden, ice house, lake and woodland.
 Used as a film location, guided tours around the Georgian mansion, private home to the Molesworth-St Aubyn family, will reveal porcelain and art collections.
 Dogs welcome (on leads around the gardens and house) and visitors are encouraged to pick their own soft fruit when in season.
 Café, gift and plant shop as well as children’s play and pet area.
 Bodmin PL30 3AG